chusan17/yold-system/README.md

 - [Jetson AI Fundamentals - S3E1 - Hello AI World Setup](https://youtu.be/QXIwdsyK7Rw)
 <br>

-All procedures in these videos have been done, Open up your terminal, Move to directory where you want to install `YOLOv4 (darknet)`, then Get YOLO from GitHub repo.
+All procedures in these videos have been done, Open up your terminal, Move to directory where you want to install `YOLOv4 (darknet)`, then get YOLO from GitHub repo.
 ```
 $ git clone https://github.com/AlexeyAB/darknet
 ```